5.6 – Sampling from Populations

 Sampling from a population may be convenient.
 For one famous example, consider the Bumpus data set.
 (We introduced this data set in Question 5, Chapter 5.)
 So the legend goes, Professor Bumpus was walking across the campus of Brown University, the day after a severe winter storm, and came across a number of motionless house sparrows on the ground.
 Bumpus collected the birds and brought them to his lab.
 Seventy-two birds recovered; 64 did not (Table1).

 Table 1.
-Bumpus data set, summarized by sex of birds.
+A subset of Bumpus data set, summarized by sex of birds.

 Quota sampling implies selection of subjects by some specific criteria, weighted by the proportions represented in the population.
-It’s different from stratified sampling because there is no random selection scheme: subjects are selected to be part of the study based on matching some criterion, and collection for that group stops when the sample number matches the proportion in the population.
+It’s different from stratified sampling because there is no random selection scheme: subjects are selected based on matching some criteria, and collection for that group stops when the sample number matches the proportion in the population.
 Consider our vitamin supplement survey.
 If student population at Chaminade University was the reference population, and we have enough money to survey 100 students, then we would want a sample of 70 women students and 30 male students, representing the proportions of the student population.

 Snowball sampling implies that you rely on word-of-mouth to complete sampling.
 After initial recruitment of subjects, sample size for the study increases because early participants refer others to the researchers.
 This can be a powerful tool for reaching underrepresented communities (e.g., Valerio et al 2016).